mnrx2020/data-visualization-server/README.md

 ## ### Admin Dashboard Server

 This repository contains the backend of the Admin Dashboard project, built using TypeScript and Express.js to support robust API endpoints for data visualization and management.
-The frontend, developed with React, Material-UI, and TypeScript, seamlessly integrates with this backend to provide a powerful admin interface.
+The frontend, developed with ReactJS, Material-UI, and TypeScript, seamlessly integrates with this backend to provide a powerful admin interface.

 ### Features